-So, if you take quality of themes into consideration, you are really down to around 50 premium themes in Shopify versus 100s of premium WooCommerce compatible WordPress themes.
+So, if you take the quality of themes into consideration, you are really down to around 50 premium themes in Shopify versus 100s of premium WooCommerce compatible WordPress themes.

-Want to compare choice of themes in terms of their costs?
+Want to compare the choice of themes in terms of their costs?
 Read our accurate cost comparison of WooCommerce vs Shopify.

 Customization of Design in WooCommerce vs. Shopify